drunomics/phapp-cli/README.md

      composer --working-dir=$INSTALL_DIR config prefer-stable true
      cgr drunomics/phapp-cli

+Note: The code gets placed in

+  ~/.composer/global/drunomics/phapp-cli/vendor/drunomics/phapp-cli

+and the "phapp" executable is added to the bin-dir automatically.

+## Updating

+Re-run

+     cgr drunomics/phapp-cli

 ## Usage

 Run `phapp list` to show a list of support commands.
 A few important commands